robodan/tagboy/Readme.txt

 useful for command line organization.
 Files to execute would also be helpful (and allow syntax aware editing).

-Tags have types.  pyexiv2 is good a maintaining type (although we bypass much of it right now) and allowing logical (in python) options for that type.
+Tags have types.  pyexiv2 is good at maintaining type (although we bypass much of it right now) and allowing logical (in python) options for that type.
 Multi-value tags, rational numbers, dates, and curves may require special handling.